Macroeuphractus: Anatomy

+Its skull is associated with much of the postcrania, including the presternum (backbreastbone), elements of the mesosternum (middle breastbone), fragmentary sternal ribs, a rib, an incomplete pelvis, sacrum, and some anterior (front) caudal (tail) vertebrae.
+Overall, their traits are similar to those of Dasypus.
+Alongside the skull and postcranium were a collection of osteoderms, including most of the last two movable bands of osteoderms in the carapace.
+As a euphractine, the dorsal osteoderms have points and serrations.
+Generally, the dorsal carapace is elongated but relatively featureless compared to those of other euphractines.
+Its carapace is not very convex in lateral view, similar to Euphractus.
+Dorsal carapace osteoderms of Macroeuphractus and Macrochorobates are adorned by a keel which was likely expanded by a horny scale.

 Classification

 Macroeuphractus is traditionally grouped with euphractines; it was named after its similarity with Euphractus itself.
 The most recent phylogenetic examinations confirm its status as at least a sister group to euphractines, along with Paleuphractus, Doellotatus and Proeuphractus.

+In a 2024 revision of the other euphractine Macrochorobates, Argentine paleontologist Daniel Barasoain and colleagues performed a phylogenetic analysis (a study of the evolutionary relationships between organisms).
+As in other studies, Macroeuphractus was recovered as a member of Euphractinae.
+The results of their study are below:

 Biology

 Macroeuphractus is one of the few known xenarthrans to have specialised extensively for a carnivorous lifestyle.
 Modern euphractine armadillos (such as the modern six-banded armadillo) are fairly dedicated omnivores, but Macroeuphractus shows several features that indicate hypercarnivory: